 Friday, Aug.
-16 at 1:00pm | A Bright Future for the Past-A Conversation with Tomorrow's Restorers
+16 at 1:00 pm | A Bright Future for the Past: A Conversation with Tomorrow's Restorers

 Moderator Donald W. Osborne, ASA, has shared his considerable knowledge and experience of collector car values and trends with millions of television viewers during his regular feature “Assess & Caress with Donald Osborne” on the popular CNBC Primetime show Jay Leno’s Garage.
 He is a monthly columnist for Sports Car Market magazine and has been published in The New York Times, Art & Antiques, The Wall Street Journal Online and other publications.

-Paul Russell and Company has been specializing in the preservation and sales of 1960s and earlier European classics since 1978.
+Paul Russell and Company has specialized in the preservation and sales of 1960s and earlier European classics since 1978.
 They consider themselves to be caretakers of automotive history, and, as such, take the time and perform the research needed to determine the best service or restoration approach for each individual car.
 This attention to detail has resulted in over 45 Best of Show honors, plus numerous other awards and recognitions.
 Paul’s personal passion is to honor the original designers' construction details.
-He is a Chief Class Judge at Pebble Beach Concours d’Elegance and the National Advisory Board Chair for the McPherson College Automotive Restoration Program.
+He is a Chief Class Judge at the Pebble Beach Concours d’Elegance and the National Advisory Board Chair for the McPherson College Automotive Restoration Program.
 In 2016 he was awarded an Honorary Doctorate of Applied Arts from McPherson College.

-Independent appraiser and senior ASA member David H. Kinney is a renowned market expert who writes regular columns for AUTOMOBILE, AutoWeek, Hagerty, and Octane magazines, and contributes to the New York Times.
+Independent appraiser and senior ASA member David H. Kinney is a renowned market expert who writes regular columns for Automobile, AutoWeek, Hagerty, and Octane magazines, and contributes to The New York Times.
 He is deeply involved in the hobby, judging at events, attending dozens of auctions annually, routinely buying and selling cars, and appraising hundreds of vehicles per year.